krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 We are reduced to trying to make inferences from local descriptive
-statistics —things like cycle times, throughput, and work-in-process levels- over path-dependent processes.
+statistics —things like cycle times, throughput, and work-in-process levels- over highly irregular, path-dependent processes.

-We try to reason about a process which is shaped by its history, whose behavior emerges from non-uniform interactions of individual tasks, with measurement techniques that lack the ability to represent or reason about that history or the interactions.
+We try to reason about a process which is shaped by its history, whose behavior emerges from non-uniform interactions of individual tasks that have impacts at different timescales, with measurement techniques that lack the ability to represent or reason about that history or the interactions.

 This is difficult to do, and we have no good tools right now that are fit for this purpose.
+So we either try to force fit our processes so that we can model and measure them more easily, or we simply make invalid inferences about them using the techniques that are not designed to operate accurately in these kinds of domains.

 This is where the presence calculus begins.

-By looking closely at how we reason about tasks in the presence calculus, we can see how a subtle shift from an event-centered to a presence-centered perspective changes not just what we observe, but what we measure, and thus can reason about.
+By looking closely at how we reason about time varying quantities in the presence calculus, we can see how a subtle shift from an event-centered to a presence-centered perspective changes not just what we observe, but what we measure, and thus can reason about.

 In this particular case, the calculus focuses on the time *in between* snapshots of history: when a task was present, where it was present, for how long, and